sleede/fab-manager/README.md

 To start using this awesome feature, there are a few steps:
 - send a mail to **contact@fab-manager.com** asking for your Open Projects client's credentials and giving them the name and the URL of your Fab-manager, they will give you an `App ID` and a `secret`
 - fill in the value of the keys in Admin > Projects > Settings > Projects sharing
-- export your projects to open-projects (if you already have projects created on your Fab-manager, unless you can skip that part) executing this command: `bundle exec rake fablab:openlab:bulk_export`
+- export your projects to open-projects (if you already have projects created on your Fab-manager, unless you can skip that part) executing this command: `bundle exec rails fablab:openlab:bulk_export`

 **IMPORTANT: please run your server in production mode.**